mansong/stream-adventure/exercises/lines/QUIZ.md

 Your own program should use `split` in this way, but you should transform the input and pipe the output through to `process.stdout`.

+To verify your `program.js` against the expected output, do:

+`node program.js < data.txt`

+or press the Submit button.